The knot releases.

 Trigger points are tight, hypersensitive knots that cause pain, restrict movement, and send pain to other areas of the body.
 Stretching doesn't release them.
 Massage presses around them.
 Medication covers them up.
 They stay until something goes directly into the knot and breaks the cycle.

 That's what dry needling does.
-A thin needle is inserted directly into the trigger point.
-The muscle twitches, releases, and returns to normal function.
-No medication.
-No guesswork.
-The knot is gone.
+A thin needle is inserted directly into the trigger point; the muscle twitches, releases, and returns to normal function, without medication or guesswork.

 Three steps.
 One outcome.